storj/docs/app/(docs)/object-mount/user-guides/extraopts/page.md

 Object Mount fully supports the default behavior in AWS to always encrypt the user data on the server side, before it is written to disk.
 Object Mount also supports customer-supplied encryption using AES-256 keys.
 For more information see the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).

-In AWS S3, users specify their encryption options by setting the {code}`AWS_S3OPTIONS` environment variable.
+In AWS S3, users specify their encryption options by setting the `AWS_S3OPTIONS` environment variable.
-The available encryption options are the same as those provided by {code}`awscli`.
+The available encryption options are the same as those provided by `awscli`.
 For example, the following:

 ```console